 BUT– once you’ve got your own yogurt going, you can use your own yogurt as the starter for your next batch.

 Make sure you actually like the taste of the yogurt you’re using as a starter, because it will affect the taste of the finished yogurt product.

 Another option (and my preference) is to use freeze-dried yogurt starter to get your first batch of yogurt started.

 Troubleshooting: After several batches of using your own yogurt as a starter, it’s possible that the cultures will start to die off.
 When that happens, you’ll need to start over.

 Do I Need a Yogurt Maker?

 To make yogurt, you’ll need to hold the milk and yogurt starter mix somewhere between 110°F and 115°F for 4 to 10 hours.

-BUT– if you choose to use one of these techniques, you’ll need to check the temperature of the yogurt before you start, during, and after the yogurt-making process to make sure that it’s stayed at the right temperature.
+BUT– if you choose to use one of these techniques, you’ll need to check the temperature of the milk before you start, during, and after the yogurt-making process to make sure that it’s stayed at the right temperature.

 Quick Tip: If you'd prefer a fermented milk product that requires ABSOLUTELY ZERO special equipment, check out this tutorial on How to make Milk Kefir.

 What Kind of Milk Should I Use?

-Pasteurized or Unpasteurized cow’s milk will work perfectly for your yogurt.
+Pasteurized or Unpasteurized cow's milk will work perfectly.
 Ultra-pasteurized milk is not recommended.

 Whole milk will give you the creamiest, richest yogurt.
-Low-fat milk or non-fat milk will make thinner yogurt, and also seem to give a smaller yield when you strain the yogurt.
+Low-fat milk or non-fat milk will make thinner yogurt, and also seem to give a smaller yield when strained.

 What about other animal or non-dairy milks?
 Check out this resource for alternate or non-dairy milk yogurts.